etychon/eCVD-Templates/README.md

 How to use templates provided here in Cisco IoT Operations Dashbord is explained in [Cisco DevNet IoT OD documentation](https://developer.cisco.com/docs/iotod/#!manage-templates-and-groups/add-and-manage-configurations).

+# Templates Future

+Going forward the plan is to have fully managed templates that won't be editable by the user.
+This will allow for seamless template upgrades without loosing local user changes and customizations.
+However customization will still be possible by adding custom configuration CLI items.

+This change will mark a clear demarcation point between Cisco-provided template, and user-provided changes and customization reducing the friction zone between the two.

 # Templates (Version 2)

 This repo contains the new v2 templates for IR829 and IR1101.
 You can differentiate them as they have `v2` in their name (ie: `eCVD-IR1101-v2.ftl`)